-- \$13.4 billion in deposits - \$6.7 billion brokered deposits - \$6.7 billion in retail and other deposits - \$750 million multi-year asset-backed commercial paper funding facility - \$2.8 billion of Private Education Loan term securitizations outstanding - Raised \$200 million in 5.125% Senior Unsecured notes on April 5, 2017 with proceeds to be used to redeem the 6.97 percent Cumulative Redeemable Preferred Stock, Series A on May 5, 2017
+- \$15.0 billion in deposits - -\$7.7 billion brokered deposits - -\$7.3 billion in retail and other deposits - \$750 million multi-year asset-backed commercial paper funding facility - \$2.5 billion of Private Education Loan term securitizations outstanding

-(1) The difference between "Core Earnings" and GAAP net income is driven by mark-to-market unrealized gains and losses on derivative contracts recognized in GAAP, but not in "Core Earnings" results.
+(!)
+The difference between "Core Earnings" and GAAP net income is driven by mark-to-market unrealized gains and losses on derivative contracts recognized in GAAP, but not in "Core Earnings" results.
 See page 26 for a reconciliation of GAAP and "Core Earnings".

-(2) Derivative Accounting: "Core Earnings" exclude periodic unrealized gains and losses caused by the mark-to-market valuations on derivatives that do not qualify for hedge accounting treatment under GAAP, as well as the periodic unrealized gains and losses that are a result of ineffectiveness recognized related to effective hedges under GAAP.
+(2) Derivative Accounting: "Core Earnings" exclude periodic unrealized gains and losses caused by the mark-to-market valuations on derivatives that do not qualify for hedge accounting treatment under GAAP, as well as the periodic unrealized gains and losses that are a result of ineffectiveness recognized related to effective hedges under GAAP (but include current period accruals on the derivative instruments), net of tax.
 Under GAAP, for our derivatives held to maturity, the cumulative net unrealized gain or loss over the life of the contract will equal \$0.